test-kitchen/kitchen-dokken/README.md

 Advanced Configuration
 ======================

-Due to the nature of Docker, there are a handful of considerations that need to be addressed.
+Due to the nature of Docker, a handful of considerations need to be addressed.

-For a complete example of a non-trivial `kitchen.yml`, refer to the `httpd` cookbook. https://github.com/chef-cookbooks/httpd/blob/master/.kitchen.yml
+A complete example of a non-trivial `kitchen.yml` is found in the `httpd` cookbook, at https://github.com/chef-cookbooks/httpd/blob/master/.kitchen.yml

 ### Minimalist images